SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Page Object Design Pattern
 ---------------------------

-Page Object Design Pattern models the page specific behaviour in a corresponding class which represents services (public methods) offered by page object.
+Page Object is a Design Pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.
+A page object is an object-oriented class that serves as an interface to a page of your AUT.
+The tests then use the methods of this page object class whenever they need to interact with that page of the UI.
+The benefit is that if the UI changes for the page, the tests themselves don't need to change, only the code within the page object needs to change.
+Subsequently all changes to support that new UI are located in one place.

-Selenium tests use page object to interact with application and their own verification/assertion to validate page.
-Page Object Design Pattern brings following advantages -
+The Page Object Design Pattern provides the following advantages.

-1. There is clean separation between automation code which knows about application html and the one which carries out actual tests.
+1. There is clean separation between test code and page specific code such as locators (or their use if you're using a UI map) and layout.

-2. There is single repository of services offered by page, instead of application html scattered through out the tests.
-Hence improved maintainability and reduction in code duplication.
+2. There is single repository for the services or operations offered by the page rather than having these services scattered through out the tests.

-Let us see these problems in more detail by considering a selenium test -
+In both cases this allows any modifications required due to UI changes to all be made in one place.
+Useful information on this technque can be found on numerous blogs as this 'test design pattern' is becomming widely used.  *We encourage the reader who wishes to know more to search the internet for blogs on this subject.*  Many have written on this design pattern and can provide useful tips beyond the scope of this user guide.
+To get you started, though, we'll illustrate page objecs with a simple example.

+First, consider an example, typical of test automation, that does not use a page object.

 .. code-block:: java

 	/***
 	 * Tests login feature
 	 */
-	public class Login extends SelTestCase {
+	public class Login {

 		public void testLogin() {
 			selenium.type("inputBox", "testUser");